Whatiftherapy.com

 • Supporting partners in reducing accommodations

-• Building confidence and flexibility around intrusive thoughts
+• Building flexibility and confidence around uncertainty

 You don’t need large amounts of free time—ERP adapts to your life, not the other way around.